 - Take a shikara ride on the peaceful Dal Lake, view the city from the top of Shankaracharya Temple, and stay in the iconic houseboats on your next trip.
 You'll definitely fall in love with Kashmir!

-- Srinagar is home to the Shalimar Gardens that are on the back of the Rs.
+- Srinagar is home to the Shalimar Gardens which are on the back of the Rs.
 10 Indian Currency Note.

 How do you reach Srinagar?